V-Sekai-fire/aria-character-core/decisions/177-modular-minizinc-architecture-refactoring.md

 1. **Foundation Layer**: `aria_minizinc_executor` - Pure MiniZinc execution via Porcelain
 2. **Domain-Specific Apps**: Individual apps for each problem domain with common prefix
+3. **MiniZinc-Only Strategy**: All domain apps use pure MiniZinc constraint solving without fallback mechanisms

+**TOMBSTONED**: The original dual solver strategy with Fixpoint fallback has been removed in favor of a simplified, MiniZinc-only approach.

 ## Implementation Plan